Richard Fisher's Funeral

 I can't forgive him.
 I won't pretend.
 So go read "Footprints in the Sand" if it'll make you feel all warm and fuzzy inside.
 Today my father's going in the ground.
 Except I don't remember having a father.
 A father couldn't do that to his kids.

 This monologue is from the ten-minute play Richard Fisher's Funeral by Kellie Powell.
-If you would like to read the entire play, you can purchase and instantly download an electronic copy of the script for $5.00.
+If you would like to read the entire play, you can purchase and instantly download an electronic (PDF) copy of the script for $5.00.

 Terms of Use: You may perform this monologue as long as you do not receive money for doing so.
-You are free to use any of my monologues for auditions, theatre courses, talent shows, open mics, etc. You do not need to ask my permission for any of these situations, but you do need to acknowledge what play the monologue is from, and who wrote it.
+You do not need to ask permission to use this monologue for: auditions, theatre courses, talent shows, open mics, or any other non-commercial use.
+However, you must acknowledge what play the monologue is from, and who wrote it.
 If you wish to perform this monologue, or any portion of the play, commercially, you must obtain permission.
-For other questions, please visit: Frequently Asked Questions.
+For other questions, please visit: Frequently Asked Questions

-This monologue is brought to you by The Monologue Database.
+This monologue is brought to you by The Monologue Database and These Aren't My Shoes Productions.